CrystalCover/TownOfSalem-DawnOfSalem/README.md

 This is for the Steam version only.

 The following are included:
-- **AmbusherTagger**: When the player encounters a living Ambusher while visiting their target, the latter's role will be set to Ambusher.
+- **AmbusherAssigner**: When the player encounters a living Ambusher while visiting their target, the latter's role will be set to Ambusher.
 - **AutoLogin (semi-complete)**: If the user had the "Remember Me" option enabled previously, they will be automatically logged in on application launch.
 - **BlackmailerSelfHearingFixer**: Blackmailers will no longer "hear" their own whispers as if they were coming from someone else.
 - **DeathAnnouncementsInChatBox**: When deaths are being announced, the messages appearing in the chat log will also appear in the chat box. (e.g. "He was killed by a member of the Mafia.")